 - Case Results

-Tarina uses her legal education to affect positive change within her community.
+Tarina uses her legal education to effect positive change within her community.
+Tarina is the President of the South Asian Bar Association of San Diego.
 She is the co-chair of the Women’s Advocacy Committee for Lawyers Club, an organization committed to advancing the status of women in the law and society.
-In her free time, she provides pro bono legal services to veterans, and victims of human and civil rights violations.
+Tarina is committed to creating a pipeline of diverse leaders, she serves on the Federal Bar Association (FBA) and the San Diego County Bar Association (SDCBA) Committee on Diversity and Inclusion, as well as the SDCBA Leadership and Outreach Committee.
+She became one of the first members of the newly launched California Judges Association (CJA) Committee on Law Student Wellness & Ethics and currently helps as a mentor through Lawyers Club Mentorship Connection Program.
+In her free time, she provides pro bono legal services to veterans and victims of human and civil rights violations.

 Tarina earned her Bachelor of Arts in Literature from the University of California, San Diego.
 She received a 90% scholarship to attend California Western School of Law where she received the Distinguished Student Award in 2016.
 She was an active member of the Moot Court Honors Board.
 She won first place at the regional inter-school trial team competition for the American Association of Justice and went on to compete at the national level in New Orleans.

 Tarina is constantly searching for ways to make the world around her more just and equitable—whether that be while passionately advocating for her clients or by volunteering her time in the community.

 No Fees Unless We Recover Money On Your Behalf